TimS120/Landmark_Based_Lane_Detection/README.md

 ---
 # Behaviour/ Problems
 - Image+Depth image causes high data traffic (or computational need) --> Low fps of only up to 7 fps [in yellow car], with full resolution (needed for bigger field of view) the fps will further decrease
+- The accuracy of the object detection is not that high and causes that cones are sometimes not be detected
+- The heading of the ego vehicle is slow and is lacking behind

 # Next steps
+- Find way to have higher frame rates while having the full field of view

 - Train model with data which was recorded with the camera of the car in situation where the car stands on the ground/ drives around by its own AND WITH MORE DATA OVERALL

+- Make the ego heading more responsive/ precise

-- Implement, that the cone positions are transformed to map coordinates and if already existing cones were again detected, the position must be updated (Kalman filter/ SLAM?)
+- Implement, that the cone positions are updated in the map frame
-- Implement, a reliable method with which a trajectory can be found
+- Implement a reliable method with which a trajectory can be found
+- Update readme from colloquium aim to usage-aim